-The tour guide stopped the golf cart at the opening of the town square (more like the town octagon, really) that was set into the ground located in the exact center of the town while agreeable weather (clear skies with cool, comfortable temperatures) graced her and her group.
+The tour guide stopped the at the opening of the town square (more like the town octagon, really) that was set into the ground located in the exact center of the town while agreeable weather (clear skies with cool, comfortable temperatures) graced her and her group.

 Dead center of the octagon was a statue of a lady.
 Alternating on the sides of the octagon were steps and flower boxes.
 On the sides with the flower boxes, each had a table with an umbrella in the center of it and two chairs.
 It was not lost on her just whom was unfortunately at one of these tables eating lunch (it was about two in the afternoon on Friday, May 25th), and while she wanted to shoo him away so as not to ruin her tour, she elected, instead, to be honest with the group and warn them of him.
 Not right away, of course.

 She started by turning to her guests and explaining to them what they were seeing before them, the beginning of the end of her tour.

 And here we have the beautiful town square where you can see the wondrous statue of one of our founding ladies, Temperance Whitley, who lost her life back in 1745 when she took a tumble off the cliffs I showed you earlier.
 The town square you’ll notice is more of an octagon shape.
 Truth be told, I’m not sure why it’s even called a town square if it’s not a square.

 She heard some laughter respond and her smile became just a little bit more real.
 This was a good group.
 It was a shame that not every group had a good sense of humor; good-humored groups made her job both easier and more enjoyable.

 This center area as you’ll see has lots of places to sit and rest.
 There’s some restaurants nearby and some cute local stores so, as you can imagine, this is the perfect area to spend an afternoon with your friends or family.

 It was time.